 These draft rules enable the highly synergistic decks to come together, even without the entire cube being drafted.

 This cube is named after the Bodleian Library in Oxford, England.
-It shares two key similarities with this famous library.The Bodleian Library was among the first to popularize an elaborate registry of donors to showcase their generosity.
+It shares two key similarities with this famous library.
+The Bodleian Library was among the first to popularize an elaborate registry of donors to showcase their generosity.
 In Bodleian Cube, the winner of each draft signs a basic land, showcasing their skill to all drafters to come.
 In addition, a helpful Cogwork Librarian will find players what their deck needs during the draft.

-The decks in the Bodleian Cube all complete on the tempo vs attrition axis and the proactive vs reactive axis.
+The decks in the Bodleian Cube all compete on the tempo vs attrition axis and the proactive vs reactive axis.
 There are no combo decks in the cube and nearly all decks must play to the board in order to win.
 The well positioned decks in any given draft have a good idea of where they fall on both of these axes.
 There are many archetypes within the cube, but a “Spellslinger” deck is still going to fundamentally have a gameplan such as Midrange, Control, or Aggro.
 Decks which do not have a cohesive identity on these two axes will struggle.

 This is not a cube where each color pair has a given archetype.
 This design approach is often an oversimplification which can lead to on rails drafting and lack of emergent decks in the format.
 Instead, the Bodleian Cube focuses on having a diverse selection of archetypes that cross pollinate well with each other and encourage emergent deckbuilding.
 This rewards creative drafters and enables them to find unique decks that can change multiple times in a given draft based on the cards they choose to add.
+This cube is designed so that the question is not “am I in the aristocrats deck?” but rather, “Which type of aristocrats deck am I in?”.

-Below are descriptions of many of the high level archetypes within the Bodleian Cube.
-There are far too many combinations to list all of them, but this list is a great starting point for anyone trying to draft the cube or learn about its design.
-Each archetype has colors listed next to it which are in the format of Primary Color(s) / Secondary Color(s).
-For example, an archetype listed as / is primarily in white and red and secondarily in black.
+is primarily in white and red and secondarily in black.
+For this purpose, an archetype will rarely come together in a deck that is not at least one of the primary colors.
 As a final note, this list is not going to cover the generic two color midrange decks that are achievable in all color pairs.
-One can absolutely combine the bread and butter cards in two color pairs to make a coherent deck, but these are not explicitly designed around.
-The Bodleian Cube is designed to reward drafters for synergy in their decks.
+One can absolutely combine the bread and butter cards in two color pairs to make a coherent deck, but Bodleian Cube is designed to reward drafters for synergy in their decks that goes beyond solid cards in one or more colors.

 Yawgmoth, Blood Artist, Goblin Bombardment, and many other cards commit a crime every time a creature dies.
 This can loop Miner for or make two Gisa tokens every single turn.
 When this engine comes together it wins the game quickly, and comes about as close to combo as one can get in this cube.

 The Lurrus deck is dependent on an early Lurrus open, but is one of the strongest in the cube when it comes together.
 Recurring the best one and two drops gives the deck a shocking amount of inevitability without sacrificing the ability to win early against unsuspecting opponents.
+Bodleian cube is designed such that a Lurrus companion is a choice to build around, rather than a mostly free eighth card that can be tapped into regardless of when it is opened.

 Self mill decks specialize in filling up their graveyard very quickly.
 This can provide pure card advantage via threats like Uro, options for engines like Six, and even can be used to win the game with Nexus of Fate.
+There are many cards in this cube which make use of the graveyard as a resource, and the self mill archetype is the best at fueling them.

 Soul Cauldron is a card which changes a deck all on its own.
 The floor on the card is reasonable grave hate that can buff creatures.
 The ceiling is an army of Grists that create an insect every turn and take over the game.
 There are lots of great activated abilities to make use of with Cauldron, and your opponent’s cards ensure that every matchup provides unique lines to find.